-And summer demands something really delicious and chilling to cherish.
-So the first thing comes to my mind which fits into these criteria of chilling and enjoying is an ‘ice cream’.
+Any time of the year demands something really delicious and chilling to cherish.
+So the first thing comes to my mind which fits into these criteria of chilling and enjoying is an ice cream.
 Who can say NO to an ice cream?
 Correct?

 And with the next bottle, I made this rose ice-cream which is my family’s favorite.
 So I thought I should share with you all this gem of an ice cream.
 If you love rose flavored anything, then you would really love this ice cream.

 This No-Churn 3-Ingredient Rose Ice Cream is creamy, soft and velvety like a fragrant bunch of roses, and the good news is that it can easily be made without an ice-cream maker.

 If you love No-Chrun ice cream recipes, then don’t forget to check out a video on 11 Best Homemade Ice Cream Recipes, I have shared earlier.

 Now you know that I love the floral rose flavor.
 I have already told you about this when I shared the recipe of ‘Rose Masala Chai’.
 I just love this rose scented tea, and so I drink it often.